dndx/phantun/README.md

 # Usage

+For the example below, it is assumed that **Phantun Server** listens for incoming Phantun Client connections at port `4567` (the `--local` option for server), and it forwards UDP packets to UDP server at `127.0.0.1:1234` (the `--remote` option for server).

+It is also assumed that **Phantun Client** listens for incoming UDP packets at `127.0.0.1:1234` (the `--local` option for client) and connects to Phantun Server at `10.0.0.1:4567` (the `--remote` option for client).

 Phantun creates TUN interface for both the Client and Server.
 For Client, Phantun assigns itself the IP address `192.168.200.2` and for Server, it assigns `192.168.201.2`.
 Therefore, your Kernel must have `net.ipv4.ip_forward` enabled and setup appropriate iptables rules for NAT between your physical NIC address and Phantun's TUN interface address.

+Another way to help understand this network topology:

+Phantun Client is like a machine with private IP address (`192.168.200.2`) behind a router.
+In order for it to reach the Internet, you will need to SNAT the private IP address before it's traffic leaves the NIC.

+Phantun Server is like a server with private IP address (`192.168.201.2`) behind a router.
+In order to access it from the Internet, you need to `DNAT` it's listening port on the router and change the destination IP address to where the server is listening for incoming connections.

+In those cases, the machine/iptables running Phantun acts as the "router" that allows Phantun to communicate with outside using it's private IP addresses.

 [Back to TOC](#table-of-contents)